 In the net which they hid, their own foot is caught.

-The Lord is known by the judgment He executes;
+The LORD is known by the judgment He executes;

 The wicked is snared in the work of his own hands.
 Meditation.
 Selah

 a.
-The nations have sunk down in the pit which they made: David understood the triumph of God to be so complete that His enemies are ensnared in the same trap they set for others.
+The nations have sunk down in the pit which they made: David understood the triumph of God to be so complete that His enemies were ensnared in the same trap they set for others.
 Even the best plans and efforts of those who oppose God end up serving His purpose.

 i.
 This pattern is demonstrated again and again in the Scriptures.

 · Esau and Isaac plot against the purpose of God and end up serving it.

 · Joseph’s brothers fight against the plan of God only to further it.